GuanQinG-GitHub/personal-wbsite/docs/Course_Notes/SCUT/Classical_Control_Theory/Lecture_summary_1.md

 ##### Time varying system vs Time invariant system

 A time invariant system is described by an equation whose coefficients are all constants, not the function of time.
 In the opposite, at least one coefficient is the function of time in the equation describing a time varying system.
-The rising of a rocket is a typical example of time varying system.
+The rising of a rocket is a typical example of time varying system (varying mass due to ejection and combustion).

 ##### Continuous system vs Discrete system